 It is notable that the 80D has a headphone jack, which is not present on the X-E3 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Both the 80D and the X-E3 have been discontinued, but can regularly be found used on ebay.
 The 80D was replaced by the Canon 90D, while the X-E3 was followed by the Fujifilm X-E4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Fujifilm X-E3 Manual.
+Further information on the features and operation of the 80D and X-E3 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Fujifilm X-E3 Manual.

 So what is the bottom line?
 Is the Canon 80D better than the Fujifilm X-E3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.